iovation/launchkey-java/examples/spring-mvc/README.md

 # <a name="overview"></a>Overview

-This example project utilizes Spring MVC and Spring Boot to provide a fully self-contained browser based tool to assist with building a Mobile Authenticator utilizing a LaunchKey Mobil Authenticator SDK.
+This example project utilizes Spring MVC and Spring Boot to provide a fully self-contained, browser based tool to assist with building a Mobile Authenticator utilizing a LaunchKey Mobile Authenticator SDK.
 It is also an example of best practices for building a proper backend implementation utilizing the LaunchKey Service SDK for Java via webhooks.

 The application removes some of the configuration headache regarding webhooks in Directories for successful linking webhooks and Services for auth response and session end webhooks.
-Make sure this will not interfere with any other implementations as it would alter the configuration in an undesirable way.
+This example will interfere with any other implementations that utilize webhooks as it will alter the webhook configuration for the Directory and Service.

 # <a name="prerequisites"></a>Pre-Requisites